tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/EMR 开发指南/StarRocks 开发指南/StarRocks 简介_intl_en.md

 ### Efficient update
 StarRocks supports multiple data models.
 Among them, the update model can perform UPSERT/DELETE operations according to the primary key and achieve efficient query during concurrent updates through storage and indexing optimization.
 This better serves real-time data warehouses.
-### Smart materialized view
+### Intelligent materialized view
-StarRocks supports smart materialized views.
-You can create views and generate preaggregated tables to speed up aggregate queries.
-Such views automatically run the aggregation when data is imported, keeping it consistent with the original table.
-When querying, you don't need to specify a materialized view, because StarRocks can automatically select the best one to satisfy the query.
+StarRocks supports intelligent materialized views.
+Users can create materialized views and generate pre-aggregated tables to speed up aggregate queries.
+StarRocks' materialized view automatically runs the aggregation when data is imported, keeping it consistent with the original table.
+When querying, users do not need to specify a materialized view, StarRocks can automatically select the best-materialized view to satisfy the query.
 ### Standard SQL
 StarRocks supports standard SQL syntax, including aggregation, join, sorting, window functions, and custom functions.
 It also fully supports 22 SQL queries from TPC-H and 99 SQL queries from TPC-DS.
 In addition, it is compatible with the MySQL protocol, so you can use various existing client tools and BI software programs to access StarRocks and perform data analysis with simple drag-and-drops in StarRocks.
 ### Unified batch processing and streaming